Allahverdi Baghirov: Military service

 In 1988, he voluntarily enlisted in the Azerbaijani Army in the war against Armenia over Nagorno-Karabakh region.
 In 1990, Baghirov created his own battalion and rescued many Azerbaijani citizens from Khojaly, while exchanging dead bodies of Azerbaijani soldiers with Armenian soldiers.

 Participation in Karabakh War

-Baghirov had helped with financial assistance provided by the people of Agdam and by his private money to the small self-defense groups created in the villages of Garabagh.
+Baghirov supported small self-defense groups formed in the villages of Karabakh with financial assistance provided by the people of Aghdam and his own money.
 He fought in all battles of the Aghdam region.
 During the war, he was elected chairman of the Popular Front of Agdam.
 The flag of Independent Azerbaijan for the first time was raised by Allahverdi Baghirov in Aghdam.

-In 1988, when the guard post was created between Askeran and Aghdam without awarding of the government, his brother-Eldar Baghirov was first volunteer who went there when outposts were created in all villages bordering with Armenians.
+In 1988, when an outpost was created between Askeran and Aghdam without authorization of the government, his brother Eldar Baghirov was first volunteer who went there when outposts were created in all villages bordering with Armenians.

-In August 1991, Allahverdi was shot in the leg by his childhood associate and childhood friend Jafar Imamaliyev as a result of the conflict, when Bagirov sided with Rahim Gaziyev, the future minister of defense republic.
+In August 1991, Allahverdi was shot in the leg by his childhood associate and childhood friend Jafar Imamaliyev as a result of the conflict, when Baghirov sided with Rahim Gaziyev, the future minister of defense republic.